debug-ito/kon-board/README.md

 Content of this repository is:

+- kon-board: Haskell library about kon-board data models and storage.
+- kon-board-gen-elm: Haskell program to generate Elm code about data models.
-- kon-board: Haskell program of the backend Web server
+- kon-board-server: Haskell program of the backend server.
-- kon-elm: Elm program of the Web frontend application
+- kon-elm: Elm program of the Web frontend application.
 - static: Static files served by the backend server.

 ### Build